Characteristics (Quick Facts)

 This is a highly adaptable breed.
 These cats can handle changes in the environment quite easily.
 Generally, this is a laid-back breed that can adapt to any lifestyle and makes a great companion.

 This is an active breed that likes games that mimic the hunt.
 Get a toy set for cats and spend some time every day playing with your cat.

 Shorthairs are more than able to entertain themselves if you aren’t around, but they do need means to do so.
-The fun-loving European Shorthair needs a lot of toys in order to stay active and exercised.
+The fun-loving European Shorthair needs a lot of toys to stay active and exercised.

 Thanks to a diverse gene pool, the European Shorthair has very good health.
 There are no specific health problems linked to this breed.